rsnemmen/rom-cleaner/README.md

  ROM cleaner
  =============

-The purpose of this script is to clean a ROM collection, discarding modifications, bad dumps, hacks and betas.
+The purpose of this script is to clean a ROM collection, discarding modifications, bad dumps, hacks, betas.
+Even homebrew versions if you desire so.
 It will keep only files that include in the filename:

 - `[!]`: Indicates a good, verified dump.
 You generally want to keep these versions.
 - No tag: If there is no extra tag, the ROM is likely the original version.